Getting Started

 npm install typectx

-Suppliers create your app's dependencies.
-Request suppliers hold data from the user's request (request params, cookies, etc.), which cannot be derived from other suppliers, while Product Suppliers are your application's services, components or features.
-They are factory functions that depend on request data or other products.
+Services create your app's dependencies.
+Request services hold data from the user's request (request params, cookies, etc.), which cannot be derived from other services, while App Services are your application's services, components or features.
+They are factory functions that depend on request data or other app services.
 Factories can return anything: simple values, promises or other functions.

-Names given to market.add("") can only contain digits, letters, underscores or $ signs and cannot start with a digit, just like any Javascript identifier.
-This way, they can be destructured easily to js variables once injected.
+Names passed to service("...") can only contain digits, letters, underscores or $ signs and cannot start with a digit, just like any Javascript identifier.

-// A Request supplier for the user session
+// A Request service for the user session

-// A Product supplier that depends on the session
+// An app service that depends on the session

 // Access the session by destructuring the factory's 1st argument.